 To apply gently push the serum into your skin.
 I use my jade roller for an added bit of massage.

-Serums, in general, are essential because they have a higher concentration of ingredients that allow for better results.
-They also absorb into the skin better, so you don’t waste any product.
+Serums, in general, are essential because they have a higher concentration of ingredients.
+They absorb into the skin better, so a little goes a long way.
 It’s important to remember to let them absorb for a minute or two before you move to the next step.

 Add a Moisture Boost